Completing a Sea Trial: Essential Tips for Ensuring Boat Performance and Safety

 A Sea Trial Is a Test and Not a Pleasure Ride

 Remember that the sea trial is a test, not a pleasant time to enjoy the vessel.
 Try to check as much as possible because if you don’t find any issues at the sea trial after the purchase, you will be responsible for the yacht and can’t complain that something is not working.
 If you are given the opportunity to do a survey, grab it, and use it wisely.
-Don’t be afraid to ask questions and go to extremities.
-Open your senses or trust a good surveyor.
+Don’t be afraid to ask questions and use a reputable surveyor.

 Check out all the used yachts for sale today in YATCO, the Official MLS of Yachting.